congxinxu0116/TranscriptSim/README.md

 - Congxin (David) Xu

 ## Acknowledgement
-Thank you to our sponsors Kylie Anglin, Vivian Wong, and Todd Hall!
-As well as our advisor Brian Wright!
+Thank you to our sponsors Kylie Anglin, Vivian Wong, and Todd Hall, as well as our advisor Brian Wright!